raelity/Chai-Wallah/README.md

 To brew a matching tea combination will require holding some ingredient dice and trading others with your fellow players...

 1. Cover one or more ingredient dice you’d like to trade with your hand.
-1. Call out the ingredient or ingredients up for trade — only their type (e.g. "sugar"), not their value.
+1. Call out the ingredient or ingredients up for trade — only their type (e.g. "sugar" or "sugar and spice"), not their value.
 1. Find a matching trade: another player calling out one or more of the same ingredients or offering to trade with you.
 1. Agree on what ingredient or ingredients you’re trading.
 You must trade ingredients of the same type: sugar for sugar / sugar + tea for sugar + tea.
 1. Simultaneously place the ingredient die or dice you’re trading in front of the other player without changing their value.